stashed/stash/docs/guides/v1alpha1/backup.md

 2. Then, the user creates a `Restic` crd which specifies the targeted workload for backup.
 It also specifies the backend information where the backed up data will be stored.
 3. Stash operator watches for `Restic` crd.
 Once, it found a `Restic` crd, it identifies the targeted workloads that match `Restic`'s selector.
 4. Then, Stash operator injects a sidecar container named `stash` and mounts the target volume into it.
 5. Finally, `stash` sidecar container takes periodic backup of the volume to specified backend.
-It also creates a `Repository` crd in first backup which represents the original repository in the backend in Kubernetes native way.
+It also creates a `Repository` crd in first backup which represents the original repository in the backend in a Kubernetes native way.

 ## Backup